-For fiscal year 2021, the Compensation Committee approved the following compensation arrangements for Mr. Oswald: base salary of \$520,000, with an annual target bonus opportunity equal to 50% of his base salary and an annual grant of RSUs with a value of \$1 million.
-Pursuant to an agreement we have entered into with Mr. Oswald to retain him until his anticipated June 30, 2022 departure from the Company, he will receive accelerated vesting of 50% of any tranche of previously awarded grants that would vest in January 2023 upon departure, and his September 16, 2019 RSU grant will be deemed fully vested upon departure.
+Mr. Wailes stepped down from his role as our Chief Financial Officer on January 7, 2022.
+For fiscal year 2022, the Compensation Committee had previously approved the following compensation arrangements for him: a base salary of \$600,000, with an annual target bonus opportunity equal to 50% of his base salary and an annual grant of RSUs with a value of \$3 million.